 A heatwave is an extended period of hot weather relative to the expected conditions of the area at that time of year.

 A heatwave refers to a prolonged period of hot weather, which may be accompanied by high humidity.
-Although in the UK there is no official definition of a heatwave the World Meteorological Organization definition is "when the daily maximum temperature of more than five consecutive days exceeds the average maximum temperature by 5 °C, the normal period being 1961-1990".
+We tend to use the World Meteorological Organization definition of a heatwave which is "when the daily maximum temperature of more than five consecutive days exceeds the average maximum temperature by 5 °C, the normal period being 1961-1990".
 They are common in the northern and southern hemisphere during summer and classification and impacts vary globally.

 Heatwaves are most common in summer when high pressure develops across an area.
 High pressure systems are slow moving and can persist over an area for a prolonged period of time such as days or weeks.
 They can occur in the UK due to the location of the jet stream, which is usually to the north of the UK in the summer.
 This can allow high pressure to develop over the UK resulting in persistent dry and settled weather.